 Dr Mathew Brown, BSc (University of Brighton), MSc (University of Chichester), Ph.D (University of Chichester) is Programme Director of the BSc(Hons) Sport and Exercise Science degree and a Senior Lecturer in Biomechanics, having graduated from the University of Chichester in 2009.
 Mathew was appointed in 2008, before which he work for the English Institute of Sport providing biomechanical support to Olympic athletes.

 I completed my Ph.D titiled 'Biomechanical Analysis of Flatwater Sprint Kayaking', which investigated the contribution of trunk motion, paddle force and the trunk and leg musculature to race performance.
 Away from kayaing I hold a strong interest in golf biomechanics, especially swing variability and the scoring game, to which end I have recently supervised an MSc by Research student investigating the swing alterations of partial shots.

 Away from sports performance I am currently undertaking and supervising research within occupation and rectreation load carriage.
 The former in supervision of a PhD student investigating the impact of military loads on biomechanical and physiological markers of performance.
 While the latter in conunction with Caroline Digby-Bowl, exploring the impact of baby slings and carriers on the gait and posture of the caregiver.
 Furthermore, we are also working with an NHS group investigating the fear of falling in patients with heamaphilia and the impacts on their walking gait.

 Teaching and subject expertise

-Mathew has extensive experience and expertise in all methods of biomechanical analysis (kinetics, high speed kinematics and electromyography) and leads on the level 5 Research Methods module.
+Mathew has extensive experience and expertise in all methods of biomechanical analysis (kinetics, high speed kinematics and electromyography).
 Currently, Mathew is module leader for: